Top 8 signs it’s time for a final drive rebuild

-A final drive system is one of the most critical components of heavy machinery, impacting everything from maneuverability to load capacity.
+A final drive system is one of the most critical components of heavy machinery, impacting everything from manoeuvrability to load capacity.
 If the final drive begins to fail, it can reduce productivity, safety, and efficiency on-site.
-Recognizing the warning signs early can help you avoid costly repairs, minimize downtime and extend the life of your equipment.
+Recognising the warning signs early can help you avoid costly repairs, minimise downtime and extend the life of your equipment.

 This article outlines the top 8 signs that it’s time for a final drive motor rebuild, along with insights on why a replacement may ultimately be the most cost-effective solution.